-- Assisted student with curriculum such as Handwriting Without Tears, Saxon Math, The Sonday System, Zaner Blouser Handwriting.
+- An assisted students with curriculums such as Handwriting Without Tears, Saxon Math, The Sonday System, and Zaner Blouse Handwriting.

 - Redirect Students to a better way of communication in and out of a school setting.

-- Monitor all school work that student might not be able to complete.
+- Monitor all school work that students might not be able to complete.

-- Resposible for the safety of the students in and out of a class room setting.
+- Responsible for the safety of the students in and out of a classroom setting.